Inside Await, data is never undefined.

 Retry only what broke.

 When you combine three stores and one fails, retry() only re-fetches the failed request.
 The two successful stores keep their data.
-One button, surgical precision.
+One button, one re-fetch.

 Tell the store how long data should live.
-It re-fetches in the background when data goes stale — your users keep seeing the old data while the new data loads.
-No spinners, no flicker.
+It re-fetches in the background when data goes stale, so your users keep seeing the old data while the new data loads.

 Mutations refresh reads.

 After a successful write, the stores you depend on re-fetch automatically.
 No manual cache busting.
-No imperative refetch calls.
-Just declare what should refresh and it happens.
+Declare what should refresh and it happens.

 Test without mocking.

 Stores are values.
-Pass one to your component and assert what renders — no mock servers, no providers, no async coordination.
-RemoteDataStore.always() creates a store in any state you want.
+Pass one to your component and assert what renders.
+RemoteDataStore.of() creates a store in any state.
 The same approach works for Storybook.

 Stores live in components, not in a global cache.
-Mount a page — its data fetches.
-Unmount — it's gone.
-No manual cache invalidation, no stale entries leaking across routes.
+Mount a page, its data fetches.
+Unmount, it's gone.
 Pass a store as a prop and every child shares the same fetch.

-Just React.
-No runtime dependencies, no context providers, no bloat.
+Just React. ~3.5kB gzipped, no runtime deps, no context providers, no bloat.

 SSR ready

 Pass server data as initial.
-No hydration boundaries.
+The store starts in Success.
+No hydration boundaries to wire up.

 Automatic cancellation